JaGeo/LobsterPy/README.md

 ## Installation

-You can pip install the package by writing "pip install -e ." in the main package.
+You can pip install the package by writing ``pip install -e .`` in the main package.
 It will then use setup.py to install the package.
 One requirement of this package is [pymatgen](https://github.com/materialsproject/pymatgen).

 ## Basic usage